 What is fitness?

 Fitness is “the condition of being physically fit and healthy”.
-So a fitness workout is a series of body exercises put together in order to maintain physical health and overall wellness.
+So a fitness workout is a series of body exercises put together to maintain physical health and overall wellness.
 Physical fitness can be achieved through proper nutrition, body activity, and plenty of rest.
 However, keep in mind that being fit, not only means physically but also emotionally and mentally.
 There are different types of physical fitness activities or sports.
 Here we are focusing on Barre fitness which includes other types of fitness exercises such as Pilates, Yoga, and ballet technique.

 Read related article: “Why are compound exercises so important?”